NurulIslam17/RestAPIs/README.md

 ## Worked on

 - Java and Spring Boot
-- Spring Securities, Hibernate, CACHE, Scheduling, Job-Queue
 - JWT authentication and authorization
+- Spring Securities, Hibernate, CACHE
+- Scheduling, Job-Queue
 - Mailtrap service is used for sending email.
 - MySQL
 - Global Error Handing